Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 An alternative group of deep learning methodologies draws inspiration from the techniques used to induce explainability in other semi-parametric survival models.
 Within this context, an appealing category of models are additive survival models.
 Source of their inherent intrinsic interpretability are feature level contribution functions, quantifying the relationship between feature values and prediction functions at different timepoints.
 They can be readily extracted due to the additive nature of the models and aggregated to overall feature importance scores.
 These scores are measured as mean individual feature contributions on the survival probability or hazard at pre-specified timepoints.
 Central additive statistical models are generalized additive models\cite{hastie1986,hastie1995,bender2018}, which are discussed further in the context of functional decomposition (Section~\ref{sec:functional_decomposition}).
-Wu \& Witten\cite{wu2019} additionally introduce an additive Cox proportional hazards model, wherein each additive function is derived by means of trend filtering.
+Wu \& Witten\cite{wu2019} additionally introduce an additive CoxPH model, wherein each additive function is derived by means of trend filtering.
 Several machine learning models incorporate additive model structures as a means to augment their interpretability. \textit{SURVLSSVM}, an additive survival extension of least-squares support vector machines, was proposed by Van Belle et al.\cite{vanbelle2010}.
 It uses componentwise kernels, allowing to estimate and visualize feature effects in functional forms.
 Xu \& Guo\cite{xu2023} (\textit{CoxNAM}) and Rahman \& Purushotham\cite{rahman2021,rahman2022} (\textit{PseudoNAM} and \textit{Fair PseudoNAM}) have developed neural additive models (NAMs) for survival outcomes based on the idea of Agrawal et al.\cite{agarwal2021}.
 They combine some of the expressivity of deep neural networks, particularly their ability to capture non-linearity with the inherent interpretability of generalized additive models.
 In similar vein, in \textit{DeepPAMM}, Kopper et al.\cite{kopper2022} embed piecewise exponential additive mixed models (PAMMs)\cite{bender2018} into a highly flexible neural network, which can accommodate multimodal data, time-varying effects and features, the inclusion of mixed effects to model repeated or correlated data, as well as different survival tasks.
 The predictor modelled by \textit{DeepPAMM} contains a structured additive part corresponding to a PAMM model representation and an unstructured part, capturing high-dimensional interactions between the features from the structured part using a customizable neural network.
-The structured part estimates inherently interpretable feature effects, providing classical statistical interpretability, e.g. through feature effect plots.
+The structured part estimates inherently interpretable feature effects, providing classical statistical interpretability, e.g., through feature effect plots.
+Furthermore, many deep learning models explore dimensions of interpretability that extend beyond the ideas of existing semi-parametric methods.